rajanwastaken/quartz/content/_index.md

 - projects
 ---

 I seek serendipity in code, craft & curiosity.
 My passion for software is rooted in building [[posts/Projects|platforms and infrastructure]] that can be used by [[posts/hack club|millions of people]], while meeting wonderful people along the way.
-Currently, I'm building [[posts/Arterial]] to build better cities at scale.

 On the side, I'm independently researching [[posts/thoughtful interfaces|interfaces]], [[posts/Maximizing Solar Energy|sustainable energy systems]] and [[posts/Evolutionary Game Theory|evolutionary game theory models]].
 Previously, I've worked as a Software Engineer at [Camp Social](posts/camp-social) to rethink digital communities and built [ConnexSci](posts/ConnexSci) to materialize early-stage research.